Tag Archives: mortgage

 Reverse Mortgage

-A reverse mortgage will allow homeowners age 62 or older currently living in their home to tap into their equity.
-The amount available is determined by the borrower’s age, the home’s current value and current interest rates.
-The loan proceeds can be received in a single, lump-sum or periodic payments.
-The closing costs can be paid in cash or rolled into the loan amount.
+A reverse mortgage allows homeowners age 62 or older who live in their home as a primary residence to access a portion of their home equity.
+The amount available is based on the borrower’s age, the home’s current value, and prevailing interest rates.
+Loan proceeds may be received as a single lump sum, a line of credit, or as periodic payments.
+Closing costs can be paid in cash or rolled into the loan amount.

 Continue reading Reverse Mortgage